jlwright325/fpp-plugin-monitor-agent/README.md

 Config file path: `/home/fpp/media/config/fpp-monitor-agent.json`

+Remote sessions are provisioned automatically when requested from the ShowOps UI.

 ## API Base URL

 The agent defaults to `https://api.showops.io` internally.
 The plugin does not expose this in the UI or config file.
 For development only, override via `SHOWOPS_API_BASE_URL` in the agent environment.